 What makes Crimson Web Skins so special?

-The special thing about Crimson Web Skins is that there are 1000 different variants per knife and every single one of them is different.
-The price is determined by the position and number of webs.
-In general, there are single webs, double webs and sometimes even 3 or more webs on one blade.
+What makes Crimson Web Skins is that there are 1,000 different variations per knife, and each one is different.
+The price can be determined based on the position and number of webs.
+Generally, there are single webs, double webs, and sometimes even 3 or more webs on a blade.

 In the case of the Karambit Crimson Web, double webs are the maximum number of webs, as the blade does not have a large surface area.